Titofire/FerrisburghScrape/README.md

 This repository contains a project file I used to figure out how to web-scrape the tax property cards of the little town of Ferrisburgh, Vermont.
-The three files that work together here, and the ones that get the job done, are scrapinginterpretation.r ,FerrisburghAddress.txt and
+The three files that work together here, and the ones that get the job done, are scrapinginterpretation.r ,FerrisburghAddress.txt. all_property_data.csv contains the correct output of the scraping.
+All other files are not required.